 The Master Course Schedule

-The Park City High School master course schedule is built upon fiscal responsibility, staffing and facility constraints, and the number of requests for each course as submitted by students during class registration in March.
-The number of course sections offered within each subject area are based on those class registration projections.
-Our computer-generated master schedule strives to ensure equity and fairness to all students and to maintain balanced class loads for teachers.
+The Park City High School master course schedule is built upon fiscal responsibility, staffing and facility constraints, and student interest.
+Ultimately, the courses offered and the number of course sections offered within each subject area are based on budget, staffing, and enrollment projections.
+Our master schedule strives to ensure equity and fairness to all students and to maintain balanced class loads for teachers.

 Current PCHS and TMJH students register for their next-year classes in March.
 Dates for class registration will be noted on the school website and via school announcements.
 To register for classes, students must complete and submit a Class Registration Form, which includes their first-choice class selections, alternate class selections, a parent signature, and any teacher signatures required by course prerequisites.
 We are not able to offer the option of scheduling classes with specific teachers or at specific times.
 We expect students to accept and complete the courses they select during class registration, including their alternates.